Agent Services/Agent Blueprints

 How Schema Connects to Orbit Flow

-, Orbit Flow can render UI components automatically (chart, table, metric, markdown).
+When an agent tool’s output matches its outputSchema, Orbit Flow can render UI components automatically (chart, table, metric, markdown).

 See Declarative Schema for details.